artifacthealth/hl7parser/README.md

 <a name="exists" />
 #### exists(path)
-Checks if a child node exists at the given path.
+Checks if a child Node exists at the given path.

 __Parameters__
 * path `string | number`  - That path to check.